bernardini687/website/_posts/2019-08-05-step-by-step-through-merge-sort.md

+---
+category: technical
+---
-hello friend. having trouble puzzling out merge sort? i've been there. here's the algorithm written in ruby from rosettacode.org:
+hello friend. having trouble puzzling out merge sort? let's have a close look at it.<br>here's the algorithm written in ruby from rosettacode.org:
 ```
 def merge_sort(m)
   return m if m.length <= 1